MetaMask/metamask-docs/snaps/reference/permissions.md

 MetaMask rejects the request.

 :::tip
-You can modify the keyring entry point execution limit by using [Snap-defined timeouts](#snap-defined-timeouts).
+You can modify the Keyring API's execution limit using [Snap-defined timeouts](#snap-defined-timeouts).
 :::

 Specify this permission in the manifest file as follows: